nDimensional/prototype/README.md

 npm run build
 ```

-Then load the unpacked extension.
+Then pack & install the extension yourself.

 ## Philosophy